 What happened next?

 When Hou Yi learned of his wife’s sacrifice, he was heartbroken.

 He screamed his wife’s name over and over searching for some sign of her.
 As he sadly looked up at the night sky defeated and unsure of what to do next, he noticed that the moon was much brighter than usual.

 Looking closely and carefully he could see a familiar figure on the moon.
 It was his wife looking over him.

 Hou Yi is said to have then set up an altar with Chang’e’s favorite snacks and fruit in honor of her time on earth.

 Generally, they’re round in shape and are about the size of your palm.
 They’re meant to represent the shape and beauty of the moon itself.

-I recently saw a chocolate hazelnut coffee mooncake that I will most definitely be trying in the near future!
+I recently saw a chocolate hazelnut coffee moon cake that I will most definitely be trying in the near future!
 I recall enjoying a strawberry flavored one a few years ago too.

-While they are delicious, they are generally quite unhealthy.
-Mooncakes can contain just as many calories as a burger!
+While moon cakes are delicious, they’re generally quite unhealthy.
+They can contain just as many calories as a burger!